Size Matters

 No matter who causes the crash, large trucks pose large problems for small cars.
 Even at current weight and length limits, a run-in with a semi means almost certain death.
 Ninety-six out of 100 times it’s someone in the car, not the truck, who dies in fatal truck crashes.
 In cases where trucks with heavier loads are involved in accidents, those wrecks are likely to be even more severe.
 Safety should come before profits.

 If you have any questions about this topic or believe that a truck is responsible for your injuries, the Miami injury attorneys at Stabinski Lawcan help.
-For 45 years, we have been the trusted advocates for countless personal injury victims and their families throughout South Florida.
+For 45 years, we have been the trusted advocates for countless personal injury victims and their families throughout Florida.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 Feel free to contact us by calling (305) 643-3100 or filling out a free case evaluation form.

 Categories: